SchroederLionel/KataGO_Data_Enhancer/README.md

 | F_Mean | True | True | True | True |

 Black&White means are the values seperated for each player.
-Min shows the minimum of each value
+Min shows the minimum of each value of each game according to Scorelead,utility and Euclidean distance.
+Max the opposite of min.
+The Mean value is the average value according to every scorelead or utility for every stone placed.
+(For black and white player seperatly)
+F_Mean is a specific mean which is described as:

+where N is the total number of scoreleads available and n the current
 ## Setup